namratanwani/nhs-assistant/README.md

 1. **Data Collection**: NHS articles are scraped and processed into a structured format.
 2. **Vector Database**: Article content is split into chunks, embedded, and stored in a Chroma vector database.
 3. **Query Processing**: When a user asks a question, the system:
+   - Rephrases queries with context from chat history for better retrieval
    - Finds relevant NHS article chunks using semantic search
-   - Generates a comprehensive answer using LLM (GPT-4)
+   - Generates a comprehensive answer using LLM (GPT-4o-mini)
    - Provides proper citations to NHS sources

+## Chat Features

+- **Contextual Understanding**: Ask follow-up questions using "it", "that", "those" - the system maintains conversation context
+- **Query Optimization**: Questions are automatically rephrased for better medical information retrieval
+- **Native Chat UI**: Clean, familiar chat interface with instant message display
+- **Adjustable Retrieval**: Configure number of documents retrieved (2-15) for different query complexities

 ## Future Work

-- Add chat history persistence to maintain context across user sessions
 - Implement periodic scraping of NHS website to keep information up-to-date
 - Expand coverage to include additional NHS categories such as lifestyle, mental health, and preventive care
 - Add multi-language support to make medical information more accessible